 Not only has Clif Bar innovated in product offerings, they are a leader in driving initiatives in organic farming with a focus on helping farmer’s find new opportunities for crops.
 The company’s focus on supply chain innovation has led them to use a greater diversity of crop species, which in turn helps farmers to have more crops that are profitable.
 Not to mention, Clif Bar is the largest private funder of organic research.
 While we don’t have all the details on their new products, we know there’s a lot more exciting news to come at Expo.

 Consumers are starting to connect the dots that what goes on your body matters as much as what goes in your body.
 Still, the term “organic” is not regulated on non-agricultural products, including personal care.
 So those who commit to being certified organic still have to compete against greenwashing.
 From the get go, whether it's turmeric spot treatment or organic rosewater facial toner, Cocokind has been committed to being both certified organic and affordable to its users.
 This young company has done a great job of using social media to drive sales, in addition to being at retail.

 It’s hard to change habits overnight.
 We think soda lovers who are trying to decrease sugar consumption will appreciate this certified USDA organic alternative.
 DRY Zero Sugar Ruby Citrus soda is moving into unchartered territory by offering this organic, zero-sugar, citrus-flavored soda.
 Containing only five ingredients, it’s lightly sweetened with organic stevia leaf extract.

 Flora Health has been around for a long time.
 But this is an example of another company that continues to innovate.
-In fact, at first we didn’t recognize the company’s line of organic apple cider vinegar-based wellness shots as being a flora product.
-Not only are the flavors refreshing (think elderberry and ginger and lemon), so is the new look.
+In fact, at first we didn’t recognize the company’s line of organic apple cider vinegar-based wellness shots as being a Flora product.
+Not only are the flavors refreshing (think elderberry, ginger and lemon), so is the new look.

 Garden of Life